HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 In addition to the WCM items mentioned in the cleanup list, a frequent item that increases the load is old content that is not expired but is no longer needed.
 It is recommended to manage old content using policies (for example, enforcing an expiration of content every 1 year).

-You can also us WCM APIs to find content that has not been updated in a while.
+You can also use WCM APIs to find content that has not been updated in a while.
 The findContentModifiedBetween API only returns content modified between a certain date (for example, to find content not modified since 2016, you can run a query from 1970 to 2016).
 For more information, see the [WCM API documentation](https://help.hcl-software.com/digital-experience/8.5/dev/javadoc/vrm/850/api_docs/com/ibm/workplace/wcm/api/Workspace.html#findContentModifiedBetween(java.util.Date,%20java.util.Date)).

 ## Querying version nodes